About CESM

 • Facilitate neutral tech transfer to state and national policy makers and regulators

-• Facilitate active participation of communities impacted by mining operations; promote the “Democratization of Science”
+• Facilitate active participation of communities impacted by mining operations

 • Provide critical training for undergraduate and graduate students as future members of a well-trained workforce, key to sustainable mineral resource development